 - Understand assets from acquisition to disposition

-- Discuss cases highlighting some of the practical issues tax preparers face
+- Complete/discuss cases highlighting some of the practical issues tax preparers face

 CPAs in industry and public accounting who need a thorough grasp of this important area of tax law and who want to maximize the possible tax savings for their clients